alaukiknpant/PLDI-Java-Scala-Type-Systems/README.md

 The creation of V is referred to as a “non- sense” type and it leads to the ```CastCastException``` mentioned above.

+### Potential Solution

+The problem in the afformentioned example was caused by using null pointers in path dependent types.
+Hence, the authors propose that the solution would likely be to intorduce additional compile time analysis of path-dependent variables so that we have to do less checks during run-time.
+Other solutions discussed included either abandoning null pointers all together or abandoning them when using path-dependent variables.
+However, the authors recognize that this can be problematic in industry and argue that more research has to go into amending type-argument inference rules.

+## Evaluation of an additional Example